mel-langhoff/relational_rails/docs/user_stories.md

 When I visit a artist albums Index page
 Then I see a link to add a new album for that artist "Create album" When I click the link
-I am taken to '/artists/:artist_id/album/new' where I see a form to add a new adoptable album When I fill in the form with the album's attributes:
+I am taken to '/artists/:artist_id/albums/new' where I see a form to add a new album When I fill in the form with the album's attributes:
 And I click the button "Create album"
-Then a `POST` request is sent to '/artists/:artist_id/album', a new album object/row is created for that artist, and I am redirected to the artist albums Index page where I can see the new album listed
+Then a `POST` request is sent to '/artists/:artist_id/albums', a new album object/row is created for that artist, and I am redirected to the artist albums Index page where I can see the new album listed